 No refunds will be given should this eventuality arise.

-Mountain bike and running events or events including a bike/run element
+Mountain bike, road cycling and running events or events including a bike/run element:

-Mountain bike and running routes in events often follow a course over rough and undulating terrain.
-You are responsible for ensuring that you wear a suitable helmet and any other safety equipment at all relevant times during bike stages and that your bike has been properly maintained and is of sufficient quality to deal with such terrain.
+Mountain bike and road cycling events and running in events often follow a course over rough and undulating terrain.
+You are responsible for ensuring that you wear a suitable helmet and any other safety equipment at all relevant times during bike stages and that your bike has been properly maintained and is of sufficient quality to deal with such terrain and distances.

-Routes used may also be used by dog walkers, dogs, horse riders and marshals on quad bikes.
+Bicycle routes used may also be used by other vehicles, dog walkers, dogs, horse riders and marshals on quad bikes.

-Participants should expect to encounter and should take extreme care when encountering livestock, steep drop offs, up hill sections, roots, mud, rocks, obstacles, fellow participants, dog walkers, dogs, horse riders and marshals on quad bikes.
+Participants should expect to encounter and should take extreme care when encountering livestock, steep drop offs, steep descents, uphill sections, roots, mud, rocks, obstacles, fellow participants, dog walkers, dogs, horse riders and marshals on quad bikes.

 Save to the extent caused by negligence on the part of the event organiser, participants will be entirely responsible for any injury sustained (whether to themselves or others) as a result of any reckless cycling or running, failure to take proper care or pay proper attention or failure to adhere to warning signs or instructions.

 Event organisers will use reasonable endeavours to ensure the safety of participants and spectators.
 Course markers are in place to guide participants and to separate participants from spectators.
-An ambulance and crew will also usually be in place for both participants and spectators.
+Medical vehicles and crew will be in place for both participants and spectators.

 Parents of spectating children and adults charged with the supervision of spectating children must ensure their children are supervised at all times.
 If spectators choose to bring their pets, the pets must be kept under control at all times.
 Spectators and participants should adhere to the course markers and obey instructions of the marshals.

-By entering an event, you are confirming that should you require any medical treatment during your attendance at the event, whether before, during or after the actual event, such treatment may be administered by the events’ official personnel.
+By entering an event, you are consenting to the fact that should you require any medical treatment during your attendance at the event, whether before, during or after the actual event, such treatment may be administered by the events’ official personnel.